therealseeds/seeds-sdk-unity/README.md

 From the Unity editor "Assets" menu, select "Import Package" => "Custom Package..." and select the package you downloaded.

 ###2.
-Add and Configure a Seeds prefab
+Configure the Seeds prefab

-Add an object to your scene ("Game Object" => "Create Empty") and then in Assets/Seeds create a new Prefab (right click => "Create" => "Prefab").
-Drag the game object to the newly created Prefab.
-Name them both "Seeds".

-Now, select the Seeds prefab and in the right panel add the Seeds script ("Add Component" => "Scripts" => "Seeds").
-Input "http://dash.playseeds.com" as your Server URL and use "test" (or your own app_key if you have one already) for the Application Key.
+Select the Seeds prefab in the bottom Project view in  Assets/Seeds and in the right inspector panel input "http://dash.playseeds.com" as your Server URL and use "test" (or your own app_key if you have one already) for the Application Key.

 ###3.
 Display the Seeds promo interstitial